DPI-WE/setting-up-a-developer-environment/content.md

-# Setting up a Developer Environment
+# Setting up a Development Environment

 ## Introduction

-In this lesson, we'll walk through the process of setting up a local developer environment on macOS.
-A robust developer environment is essential for efficient and productive software development.
+In this lesson, we'll walk through the process of setting up a local development environment on macOS.
+A robust development environment is essential for efficient and productive software development.
 By configuring your system properly, you'll have access to the tools and resources needed to write, test, and deploy code effectively.

 We'll cover the following key steps: